Belfast Giants

-The Belfast Giants (Note: Known officially as the Stena Line Belfast Giants due to sponsorship.) are a professional ice hockey team based in Belfast, Northern Ireland.
+The Belfast Giants (Note: Known officially as the O2 Belfast Giants due to sponsorship.) are a professional ice hockey team based in Belfast, Northern Ireland.
 They compete in the UK's Elite Ice Hockey League (EIHL).
-They play their home games at the SSE Arena and are owned by the Odyssey Trust, a charitable company set up to hold and maintain the Odyssey complex, including the SSE Arena and its facilities.
+They play their home games at the The O2 Belfast and are owned by the Odyssey Trust, a charitable company set up to hold and maintain The O2 Belfast and its facilities.
 The Giants operated as the anchor tenant for the Arena at its opening before becoming an integrated part of the organisation.

-Since their inception in 2000, the Giants have won seventeen major honours, including eight British league championships (by finishing top of the regular season standings), three British national championships (by winning the post-season play-off tournament), and six Challenge Cups.
+Since their inception in 2000, the Giants have won nineteen major honours, including nine British league championships (by finishing top of the regular season standings), three British national championships (by winning the post-season play-off tournament), and six Challenge Cups.

 History

 Background and creation of franchise

 The Belfast Giants Ltd. was founded in 1997 by two Canadian businessmen, Bob Zeller and his associate Albert Maasland, after Zeller was in talks with the British Ice Hockey Superleague (BISL) to launch a new franchise in the United Kingdom.
 The city of Belfast was chosen, with its new £92 million Millennium Commission project, the Odyssey Complex, due to be completed with the addition of a deal brokered between the Odyssey Trust and facility management company SMG to house the new hockey team in the arena.
 On 22 March 2000, the BISL confirmed that the Belfast Giants had been accepted into the league to begin play in September for the 2000–01 season.

 In order to build a competitive roster for the new club, Bob Zeller approached Bracknell Bees championship-winning head coach Dave Whistle to become the first head coach of the Belfast Giants.
 Initially, Whistle was sceptical, deterred by having seen the violent footage of The Troubles on North American news media.
 In response, Zeller invited Whistle to visit Belfast and experience the changing city first-hand.
 Following his visit, Whistle agreed on a 3-year deal to coach the Giants.
 Whistle's roster recruitment began by looking toward his championship team in Bracknell, signing seven core players from that team to build upon in Belfast: Shane Johnson, Todd Kelman, Rob Stewart, Todd Goodwin, Kevin Riehl, Paxton Schulte, and Colin Ward.
 The captaincy was awarded to incumbent signing Jeff Hoad, with assistants Jason Bowen and Colin Ward.

 The Giants formed in the immediate aftermath of the Good Friday Agreement.
-During the Troubles sports played a roll in the sectarian divide among communities in Northern Ireland, but ice hockey was brand new and did not carry any historical affiliation with either side of the conflict.
+During the Troubles sports played a role in the sectarian divide among communities in Northern Ireland, but ice hockey was brand new and did not carry any historical affiliation with either side of the conflict.
 Giants CEO Robert Fitzpatrick said "Right from the start, the Giants was a place where everyone was welcome.
 I mean everyone: Protestants, Catholics, the LGTB community, it doesn’t matter.
 Everyone is equal".
 In the years since the club's formation the Giants have provided a common interest for people to come together in a safe, family friendly environment.